MarcusLee-Fraizer/Whats_Next/README.md

 in my "Watched Movies" list, a rating out of 5 stars.
-- As a user, I want search for films that I have watched based on genre or star rating.
+- As a user, I want search for films that I have watched based on title or genre.
 - As a user, I want to get movie recommendations based on a genre or previously watched movie.